 Temperature strips contain thermochromic liquid crystals of various chemicals that transform when they reach specific temperatures.

-The temperature strip stays a solid color within acceptable conditions, and the crystals undergo a chemical transformation when the temperature reaches above or below a pre-defined level.
-Before contact with heat or cold, the cholesteric crystals are rigid and straight in their solid form, but they shift into a liquid state when exposed to temperatures outside the acceptable range.
+The temperature strip stays a solid color within acceptable conditions, and the crystals undergo a chemical transformation when the air temperature reaches above or below a pre-defined level.
+Before contact with heat or cold, the cholesteric crystals are rigid and straight in their solid form, but they shift into a liquid state when exposed to temperatures outside the acceptable temperature range.
 The temperature determines the pitch or how far the crystals move, which defines the color on the strip.

 The Benefits of Temperature Sensor Strips